cap-js/docs/node.js/task-queue.md

 }
 ```

-In your CDS model, you can refer to the entity `cds.outbox.Messages` using the path `@sap/cds/srv/outbox`,
+In your CDS model, you can refer to the entity `cds.queued.Tasks` using the path `@sap/cds/srv/queue`,
 for example to expose it in a service.

 #### Known Limitations

 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
-- The service that handles the outboxed event must not use user roles and attributes as they are not stored.
+- The service that handles the queued event must not use user roles and attributes as they are not stored.
 However, the user ID is stored to recreate the correct context.
-- The service that handles the outboxed event must not perform any database modifications, because a global database transaction is used when dispatching the events.
-The outbox must only be used for services which communicate with external systems.

 ### Managing the Dead Letter Queue

-You can manage the dead letter queue by implementing a service that exposes a read-only projection on entity `cds.outbox.Messages` as well as bound actions to either revive or delete the respective message.
+You can manage the dead letter queue by implementing a service that exposes a read-only projection on entity `cds.queued.Tasks` as well as bound actions to either revive or delete the respective message.

 ::: tip
 Please see [Outbox Dead Letter Queue](../java/outbox#outbox-dead-letter-queue) in the CAP Java documentation for additional considerations while we work on a general Outbox guide.